artemisxen/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience)

 I am a London based Junior Full Stack Developer, passionate about problem solving, learning new technologies and best coding practices.
-My curiosity and my passion on understanding how things work led me to study at [Makers Academy](http://www.makersacademy.com/) where apart from learning coding, we focused on object oriented programming, agile techniques, pair programming, and test driven development.
+My curiosity and my passion on understanding how things work led me to study at [Makers Academy](http://www.makersacademy.com/) where apart from learning coding, we focused on object oriented design, agile techniques, pair programming, and test driven development.

 Through my civil engineering background I have developed excellent problem solving and analytical skills, and working in high demanding environment increased my ability to work under pressure and with attention to detail.